spearbit/portfolio/content/bridges/BridgeSecurityIntroduction.md

 1. Stefan sends 1000 USDC to the bridge contract in Polygon Network.
 2. The bridge burns the tokens.
-3. The bridge contract sends a message to the bridge contract on Ethereum Chain.
+3. An external party, such as an incentivised relayer or a validator, posts a proof of said deposit to the bridge contract on Ethereum.
-4. The the contract unlocks the USDC tokens, which were at first deposited by Stefan, and finally transfers the tokens back to Stefan’s address on Ethereum.
+4. The the contract validates the proof and unlocks the USDC tokens, which were at first deposited by Stefan, and finally transfers the tokens back to Stefan’s address on Ethereum.

 <br>